EliSacch/PizzaTruck/README.md

 ## Design and User Experience

 ### User Stories
-- As a restaurant owner I want that:
+- As a restaurant owner I want:
     - A system that helps me manage the orders.
-    - All the options in the menu are displayed to the users.
+    - That all the options on the menu are displayed to the users.
     - Users cannot order something that is not in the displayed options.
     - The order price is calclated correctly.